 1. Google Yourself!That’s right—do a search for your full name and specialty and see what kind of results you get.
 First, are you listed on key directories and review sites like HealthGrades.com, ZocDoc, Vitals, Yelp, and others?
 And second, does what you see match up with the vision you have for yourself as a healthcare provider?

 2. And Your Competitors, Too…When patients search for healthcare providers, they’re looking up (and sometimes directly comparing) qualifications and experience, facility information, as well as what other patients think.
 Make sure you understand what results are generated from a search for providers in your field.
 Looking up your competitors is a free way to see what they may be doing differently, and to find opportunities to expand your own presence online.

 3. Stake Your Claim on Review SitesMany popular review sites allow you to “claim your profile” as a physician.
-Doing so enables you to respond to reviews and messages, and keep information accurate and up-to-date, like your specialties, hours and more.
-You’ll need to keep a log-in password and provide personal information like your NPI, license and DEA numbers to verify your accounts.
-Claiming a profile on Yelp can get complicated (it requires a phone call, access code and speedy turnaround), but consider that Yelp is the fastest growing physician review site people use today.
+Doing so enables you to respond to reviews and messages, and keep the information accurate and up-to-date, like your specialties, hours, and more.
+You’ll need to keep a log-in password and provide personal information like your NPI, license, and DEA numbers to verify your accounts.
+Claiming a profile on Yelp can get complicated (it requires a phone call, access code, and speedy turnaround), but consider that Yelp is the fastest-growing physician review site people use today.